ABOUT US | PRODUCTS | LIBRARY | PARTNERS | SUPPORT | NEWS | DOWNLOADS | ORDER | CONTACT

 smxUSBD is a robust USB device stack especially designed and developed for embedded systems.
 It is written in C, and can run on any hardware platform.
 While optimized for SMX®, smxUSBD can be ported to another RTOS or operate in a stand-alone environment.

 smxUSBD is a full-featured USB device stack.
 It offers a clean, modular design that enables embedded developers to easily add USB device capabilities to their products.
-Normally this is done to permit connection to a PC or laptop in order to upload or download data, tables, code, or audio, or to control or configure devices. smxUSBD device stack is offered separately from the smxUSBH host stack to reduce system cost and memory usage for projects not needing a host stack.
+Normally this is done to permit connection to a PC or laptop in order to upload or download data, tables, code, or audio, or to control or configure devices.
+The smxUSBD device stack is offered separately from the smxUSBH host stack to reduce system cost and memory usage for projects not needing a host stack.
 It is compliant with the USB v2.0 specification (see www.usb.org).

 Also available is a USB composite function driver framework, which allows a device to simultaneously look like two or more USB devices.
-The recently added USB multi-port serial function driver allows a single USB connection to function as multiple serial ports (up to 1/2 the number of controller endpoints).
+The USB multi-port serial function driver allows a single USB connection to function as multiple serial ports (up to 1/2 the number of controller endpoints).
 This function driver comes with a custom Windows driver that supports it.

 Layers